freestyletear/on-the-spot/README.md

 ## SetUp / Installation Requirements

-- Clone this repository to a location in your file system. `git clone https://github.com/freestyletear/top-pic.git`
+- Clone this repository to a location in your file system. `git clone https://github.com/freestyletear/on-the-spot.git`
-- Open terminal command line then navigate to the root folder of the application. `cd watchlist`
+- Open terminal command line then navigate to the root folder of the application. `cd on-the-spot`
 - Activate Virtual `source virtual/bin/activate`
 - Ensure Flask-Script, Flask-Bootstrap, Postgres, Flask-SQLAlchemy & Flask-Forms are installed by typing `pip freeze` on the terminal.
 If not run the necessary commands to install them.
 - After installing the dependencies, setup your environment variables.
-Run the following commands on the terminal: `export MOVIE_API_KEY=<Your api key>` then `export SECRET_KEY=<kj16>`
+Run the following commands on the terminal: `export MOVIE_API_KEY=<Your api key>` then `export SECRET_KEY=<kj29>`
 - Run `./start.sh` command.
 Note this will work if you've properly configured your app with the required dependencies
 - Navigate to `http://localhost:5000/` in your browser.